Arbab Ghulam Rahim: Political career

-He won elections as a Member of National Assembly (MNA) four times, and as Member of the Provincial Assembly (MPA) from his constituency PS-60 (Tharparkar-I) in Tharparkar District several times..
+He won elections as a Member of National Assembly (MNA) four times, and a number of times as Member of the Provincial Assembly (MPA) from the constituency PS-60 (Tharparkar-I) in Tharparkar District.

-Belonging to the Pakistan Muslim League (Q), Arbab was elected to the Sindh Provincial Assembly during the 2002 general elections from PS-60 constituency defeating Engineer Gianchand Meghwar, and was initially inducted as a provincial minister of sindh for communication.
+Belonging to the Pakistan Muslim League (Q), Arbab was elected to the Sindh Provincial Assembly during the 2002 general elections from PS-60 constituency defeating Engineer Gianchand Meghwar, and was initially inducted as a provincial minister of Sindh for communication.
 Subsequently, he was elected as the Chief Minister of Sindh in 2004.

-After the PML-Q was defeated in the 2008 general elections Arbab Rahim left Pakistan to live in United Arab Emirates in self-imposed exile.
+After the Pakistan Muslim League (Q) was defeated in the 2008 general elections Arbab Rahim left Pakistan to live in United Arab Emirates in self-imposed exile.

-On 27 December 2011, Arbab Ghulam Rahim was first appointed as president of the Pakistan Muslim League (Like-Minded) party which was later renamed to Pakistan Peoples Muslim League in 2013.
+On 27 December 2011, Arbab Ghulam Rahim was first appointed as president of the Pakistan Peoples Muslim League party which was later renamed to Pakistan Peoples Muslim League in 2013.

 Arbab Ghulam Rahim returned to Pakistan on 13 March 2013.
-He later merged his Pakistan Peoples Muslim League in Pakistan Muslim League (N) in 2013.
+He merged his Pakistan Peoples Muslim League in Pakistan Muslim League (N) in 2013.

-Later in October 2013, he quits PML-N and joined Grand Democratic Alliance.
-He later announced to join Pakistan Tehreek e Insaf on 2 July 2021.
+In October 2018, he quit Pakistan Muslim League (N) and joined Grand Democratic Alliance (GDA).

+He announced to join Pakistan Tehreek-e-Insaf on 2 July 2021.

 On 28 July 2021, he was Special Assistant to the Prime Minister on Sindh Affairs by Imran Khan.

+On 30 November 2023, he announced to quit Pakistan Tehreek-e-Insaf.

+On 14 December 2023, he rejoined Grand Democratic Alliance.

 Controversies

-In 2008, he was hit in the head with a shoe by Agha Javed Pathan a supporter of Benazir Bhutto.
+In 2008, he was hit in the head with a shoe thrown by Agha Javed Pathan, a supporter of Benazir Bhutto.
 Arbab rarely goes to the Provincial Assembly, because he accuses the ruling party of trying to disgrace him in the assembly.